Package Delivery Statistics

 2020 U.S. Parcel Delivery Statistics: Customer Expectations are Shifting Rapidly

+Aside from the spike that many package delivery services are encountering, the customer experience and expectations for incoming packages has also changed drastically.
 When analyzing U.S. package delivery statistics, one thing is clear: Americans want their deliveries and they want them fast.
 For the average consumer, standard package delivery options are no longer fast enough.
 Now, consumers are demanding free, express delivery – next-day delivery is preferred, same-day delivery is even better.

 Now, despite supply chain logistics-related challenges, retailers are under significant pressure from the customer to meet their expectations: